 - Protection: Developing the capabilities necessary to immediately secure a community or region against negative outcomes from an event that has occurred.

-- Mitigation: Developing the capabilities necessary to initially reduce the loss of life and property by lessening the impact an event.
+- Mitigation: Developing the capabilities necessary to initially reduce the loss of life and property by lessening the impact of an event.

 - Response: Developing the ongoing capabilities and activities necessary to save lives, protect property and the environment, and meet basic human needs after an incident has occurred.